GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 <a name="upper-version-alignment"></a>
 - **Version alignment**: Said of the dependency tree of a Maven module.
-This means that for any dependency of a module in that module's dependency tree, all major Java build systems will select the same version of that dependency.
+This means that for any dependency of a module in that module's dependency tree, all major Java build systems select the same version of that dependency.
   - Major build systems currently include Maven and Gradle.
   - Direct (first-order) dependencies comply with this rule in all major build systems, so the real concern is transitive (second-order and